guidance-guarantee-programme/pension_guidance/content/appointments.en.md

 - explain how each option is taxed
 - give you next steps to take

-You can speak to us over the phone or face to face somewhere local to you.

 ## Before you book

 You should be aged **50 or over** and have a **defined contribution** pension (not a final salary or career average pension).